 |MGT 6831 Fundamentals of Innovation II|

 The Seminar on the Fundamentals of Innovation II is the second of the three core course sequence covering the concepts of the technology commercialization process.
 The course focuses on making the new venture or licensing decision; building on the industry analysis and intellectual property assignments from fall semester by initiating customer development; developing marketing strategies; learning valuation strategies; developing project plans; and understanding the impact of legal decisions in business.
+This course modifies or expands the commercialization plan to produce a business model canvas.
 The final deliverables are a written and oral presentation of the overall commercialization strategy.
 The prerequisite for this course is MGT 6830.

 |MGT 6832 Technology Commercialization|

-Special Topics in Technology Commercialization is the third course in the core curriculum and offered in the fall semester of the second year of the program.
-This course modifies or expands on the commercialization plan to produce a business model canvas.
+Special Topics in Technology Commercialization is the third course in the TI:GER core curriculum and offered in the fall semester of the second year of the program.
+Students in 6832 will continue to modify, expand and polish their commercialization plan.
+Students will engage with practitioners from the technology business community as guest speakers and mentors while participating in various events and competitions.
 Optional projects with more downstream companies from Georgia Tech’s Venture Lab and incubator, Advanced Technology Development Center (ATDC) are available.
-This course focuses on the application of the principles learned in the first year of the curriculum and provides an even greater experiential learning environment.
-Interdisciplinary team development and presentation and communication skills.
-The course focuses on project planning; early stage funding; licensing and contracts; presentation and communication skills; and an enhanced interdisciplinary team experience.
 Prerequisites are MGT 6830 and MGT 6831.